znob/python-object-relations-belongs-to-lab-nyc-career-ds-102218/README.md

 pam = Person("Pam Beasley", "Secretary")
 ```

 Awesome, we now have this class that represents an actual person.
 We can define instance methods and all kinds of things on the Person class to make the person instance object more life-like and complex.
-For now, let's just relate it to our car class:
+For now, let's just relate it to our Car class.
+We can do so by passing the relevant Person instance, `pam` in this case, into our Car class upon instantiation of a new Car instance.

 ```python